 content body

-Michelle Cole advises students in forestry, environmental conservation and environmental management in the College of Forestry, Wildlife and Environment.
+Michelle Cole advises students in forestry and environmental conservation and management within the College of Forestry, Wildlife and Environment.

 Michelle Cole, an academic administrator for the College of Forestry, Wildlife and Environment (CFWE), wasn’t sure how long her career at Auburn University would last when she first started in 2005.